CircuitVerse/Interactive-Book/docs/flipflop/masterslave_jk_flipflop.md

 ## Introduction

-Master Slave JK Flip-flop is designed to eliminate the race around condition in JK flip-flop and it is constructed by using two JK flip-flops as shown in the circuit diagram below.
+Master-slave JK flip-flop is designed to eliminate the race around condition in JK flip-flop and it is constructed by using two JK flip-flops as shown in the circuit diagram below.

 <div style="text-align:center"><img src="../../assets/images/masterslave_jk_flipflop.png" /></div>